Concerts & Events: FAQs

 What is the role of the conductor?
 The conductor is the visual focal point for the entire orchestra.
 She must be intimately involved with the music and hear the whole sound.
 The conductor cues musicians and adjusts the tempo and dynamics to make the piece sound as brilliant as possible.

 May I bring my cell phone to a concert?
 You may bring your cell phone, but be sure to turn it off before the performance.
-This goes for pagers, electronic watches and any other noisemaking devices.
-Texting is also prohibited, as it is considered distracting and disruptive to those around you.
+This goes for pagers, electronic watches, and any other noisemaking devices.
+Texting is also prohibited, as it will bedistracting and disruptive to those around you.

 May I bring the kids?
 Children are welcome, we love having the opportunity to expose children to classical music.
-Out of respect for the orchestra and others around you, please take children out of the auditorium if they are disruptive.
+Please be considerate of the orchestra and others around you and take children out of the auditorium if they are disruptive.

 How long is a typical performance?
 A typical performance usually lasts around two hours and includes a brief intermission.
 You’ll know intermission is over when you hear an announcement alerting you to return to your seat.

 May I take pictures?
 No photography or video is permitted inside the auditorium.

 How can I learn about the music before the concert?
 Visit our concert page, spend some time researching the program on the web, and arrive early and read the program notes.